Fran PierceCEO and Chairman

 Fran recently served her fourth term on the Board of Directors of The International Eye Foundation, an organization dedicated to the promotion of peace through the prevention of blindness.
 She served as Treasurer and Chair of the Finance Committee.

 Fran serves on the Rowan University Dean of Engineering's Advisory Council since 2007.
 She currently serves as Member on the Center for Community Leadership and Entrepreneurship Advisory Board at Neumann University.
-In 2013, Fran received SMART’s Women’s S&T Leadership award.
+In 2013, Fran received the Women’s S&T Leadership award from Strengthening the Mid-Atlantic Region for Tomorrow (SMART).

 Fran was a finalist for the Technology Council of Maryland’s 2004 Executive of the Year Award, a unique recognition by the high technology community.
 In 2003, Fran was selected as a Woman of Distinction by the Philadelphia Business Journal and the National Association of Women Business Owners.
 This award is based on commitment to professional excellence and community involvement.